Consensys/quorum-kubernetes/README.md

   │   └── scripts                   # azure scripts to install CSI drivers on the AKS cluster and the like ├── playground                    # playground for users to get familiar with concepts and how to run and tweak things - START HERE
   │   └── kubectl
-  │       ├── quorum-besu           # use Hyperledger Besu as the block chain client │       │   ├── clique
+  │       ├── quorum-besu           # use Besu as the block chain client │       │   ├── clique
   │       │   │   ├── ...           # templates, config etc hidden here for brevity
   │       │   ├── ethash